 Using the spreadsheet and you have logged several weeks of incidents, what is causing the micromanagement.
 Scan the spreadsheet log looking for patterns.
 See if there are triggers that create the micromanagement.
 Perhaps your product owner micromanages you after the weekly meeting with the client.

 You may find a pattern, based on that try to identify conversations that may be worth having with whoever is micromanaging.
 Talk to the person that is doing the micromanagement and ask how to work it out to alleviate some of the micromanagement.
-It maybe that the person doing the micromanagement need more information from the scrum team more often than anticipated.
+It may be that the person doing the micromanagement needs more information from the scrum team more often than anticipated.

 For example, if you know your product owner gets stressed and micromanages after a weekly meeting with the client, brief the product owner ahead of that client meeting and make sure the product owner is well informed and prepared for the client meeting.